vanbroup/documents/output/SMIME.md

 The Certificate MAY also contain additional policy identifier(s) defined by the Issuing CA. The Issuing CA SHALL document in its CP and/or CPS that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.

-### 7.1.7 Usage of policy constraints extension
+### 7.1.7 Usage of Policy Constraints extension

 ### 7.1.8 Policy qualifiers syntax and semantics

-### 7.1.9 Processing semantics for the critical certificate policies extension
+### 7.1.9 Processing semantics for the critical Certificate Policies extension

 ## 7.2 CRL profile

 ### 7.2.1 Version number(s)

 ### 7.2.2 CRL and CRL entry extensions